Substance Abuse in Colorado Springs

 The Benefits of Addiction Rehab Close to Home

-In spite of the benefits of out-of-town treatment, some patients are better off staying close to home.
+While there are a multitude of advantages when choosing a treatment center that is in a new location, many individuals greatly benefit from local treatment.
 The right group of family and friends can be essential for emotional support.
 Some victims of addiction simply need their loved ones for comfort, while others have mental health issues that would make it overwhelming and counterproductive for them to be away from home.
 Additionally, staying near home allows greater continuity between the treatment process and the aftercare that must necessarily follow.

 Aftercare is essential for one simple reason: recovery doesn’t end after treatment is over.
 Previous addicts must work constantly to stay clean, and aftercare treatment such as therapy gives them the continuing support they need.